cpmpercussion/OSC-Logger/README.md

-OSC-Logger
+OSC Logger
 ==========

-A Cocoa application for logging OSC messages to a text file.
-Advertises itself as a Bonjour service.
+A simple OS X application for logging OSC messages to a text file in your Documents folder.

+## Features:

+- Advertises itself as a Bonjour service: `_osclogger._udp.`
+- No configuration - just saves files into your Documents folder.
+- Super simple.

+## Credits

-Uses the [CocoaOSC project](https://github.com/danieldickison/CocoaOSC) for receiving OSC messages.
+Uses [MetatoneOSC](https://github.com/cpmpercussion/MetatoneOSC/) for receiving OSC Messages, which was a fork of [F53OSC](https://github.com/Figure53/F53OSC).